Prethermalization in Fermi-Pasta-Ulam-Tsingou chains

-Initializing the system in a root $Q_r$ means setting $x_j{=}0$ unless $j{=}r$.
-The first excitation cycle, therefore, starts with a lone mode $Q_r$, which by \eqref{eq:lone} excites modes $i=2r$ and $i=2(N-r+1)$.
-If the first condition is met, then the second delta will be one iff $r=(N+1)/2$, with $N+1$ even.
-Thus, if the chain has an odd number of sites and the root chosen is $Q_{(N+1)/2}$, then all coefficients in the coupling tensor vanish and the energy remains forever localized in the root, \emph{i.e.}~this mode is a q-breather.
+Initializing the system in a root $Q_r$ means setting $Q_j{=}0$ unless $j{=}r$.
+The first excitation cycle, therefore, starts with a lone mode $Q_r$, which by \eqref{eq:lone} excites the modes $i{=}2r$ and $i{=}2(N{-}r{+}1)$.
+If the first condition is met, then the second delta will be one iff $r{=}(N{+}1)/2$, with $N{+}1$ even.
+Thus, if the chain has an odd number of sites and the chosen root is $Q_{(N+1)/2}$, then all coefficients of the coupling tensor vanish and the energy remains forever localized in the root: this mode is a q-breather.

-Now, assuming that the second Kronecker delta in \eqref{eq:lone} vanishes, \emph{i.e.}~that $i \neq 2(N-r+1)$, then the only mode that is excited starting from $Q_r$ is $Q_{2r}$.
-This constitutes the first excitation \emph{cycle}, namely the first run over $j$ and $k$ indices in \eqref{eq:newtons_law}.
-Note that $Q_r$ excites $Q_{2r}$ only if $2(r-1)<N$, since $i$ cannot be negative or zero.
-This justifies splitting excitation sequences into two types, namely low- and high-mode excitations, depending on whether the root $r$ fulfills $2(r-1)<N$ or not.
-The only difference is that for low-mode excitations the initial sequence will be ascending, while it is descending in the high-mode case.
-Although these scenarios are essentially identical, we will assume low-mode excitations here in order for sequences to start in the ascending phase.
+Now, assuming that only the second Kronecker delta in \eqref{eq:lone} vanishes, then the only mode that is excited starting from $Q_r$ is $Q_{2r}$ \cite{bivins1973nonlinear, sholl1990modal, flach2006q}.
+If, however, only the first delta vanishes, then the first excited mode is obtained after a reflection and is given by $Q_{2(N-r+1)}$.
+These scenarios are fundamentally identical but, for simplifying writing excitation sequences, we will always assume that the root mode fulfills $2(r{-}1){<}N$, so that the first excited mode will always be $Q_{2r}$.

+Moving foward, a na{\"i}ve perturbative argument allows us to estimate how the amplitude of $Q_{2r}$ scales with the anharmonicity parameter, $\alpha$, for short times.
+It goes as follows: Since $Q_r$ carries all the initial energy in the system and $\alpha$ is small, the solution $Q_r(t)$ starts close to a sine or a cosine, as can be seen by setting $\alpha{=}0$ in \eqref{eq:newtons_law}.
+This approximation scales as $\mathcal{O}(\alpha^0)$ \cite{flach2006q}.
+Now, $Q_{2r}$ emerges from the product $Q_r Q_r$ in \eqref{eq:newtons_law}, which is also of 0th order in $\alpha$, but the $\alpha$ multiplying the right-hand side of \eqref{eq:newtons_law} gives $Q_{2r}(t)$ a $\mathcal{O}(\alpha^1)$ dependence for short times \cite{sholl1991recurrence}.